Existing Program Evaluation (EPE) Application Reviews

 • Program implementation and goals

-• Scoring of this criterion is based on the extent to which the program to be evaluated is likely to make a meaningful impact on existing disparities in educational opportunities associated with race, ethnicity, and/or family income.
+• Scoring of this criterion is based on the extent to which the program to be evaluated is likely to have a meaningful impact on children’s educational outcomes.

 • Factors considered include the intended goals of the program and the activities participants engage in to achieve these goals, the duration / intensity of the program, and the methods the program uses to reach and enroll potential program participants.